 Areas such as East Cooper and West Ashley carry the implicit phrase "of the" (as in East of the Cooper), which explains their locations with respect to the city's two rivers and provides visitors with a useful trick to get their bearings.

-Various islands dot Charleston's harbor and coast, such as Isle of Palms, Sullivan's Island, James Island and Daniel Island, some of which have historic sites, beaches or other attractions.
+Various islands dot Charleston's harbor and coast, such as Isle of Palms, Sullivan's Island, James Island and Kiawah Island, some of which have historic sites, beaches or other attractions.

 In 1670, a group of English colonists traveled up the Ashley River and settled Charles Towne, named in honor of King Charles II of England.
 Ten years later, the colony relocated across the river to a more desirable site—the peninsula.
-By 1690, the city had become the fifth-largest in North America—a market town with busy wharves and a harbor full of sailing ships.
-But it was the area's tremendously successful rice-cultivation industry that made it rich.
+By 1690, the city had become the fifth-largest in North America—a port town with busy wharves and a harbor full of sailing ships.
+But it was the area's tremendously successful rice-cultivation industry, made possible by the knowledge of enslaved people from the rice-growing regions of Sierra Leone, that made it rich.
 The Lowcountry rice plantations proved so profitable that their owners filled the city and countryside with elegant mansions.

 At the outbreak of the Revolutionary War in 1776, Col. William Moultrie's fort on Sullivan's Island held against the firing of British forces, giving the new nation one of its first victories.
 After the war, Charles Towne became the city of Charleston, and its native sons played a key role in the formation of the new national government.

 The city prospered and grew tremendously in the antebellum period.
 Charleston's rich plantation economy depended on an enslaved labor force.
 Africans and African Americans not only worked on the plantations, but also served as domestic servants and craftspeople in the city.
-Most of the antebellum structures that remain today were likely built by slaves.
+The antebellum structures that remain today were built by slaves.

 Tensions over states' rights and slavery led the state of South Carolina to secede from the U.S. in December 1860.
 Charlestonians cheered from the rooftops as the first shots of the Civil War were fired at Fort Sumter in Charleston Harbor.
 Though the Confederates won that battle, the ensuing siege nearly destroyed Charleston.
 The war brought an end to slavery and forever changed the city's way of life.
 By the early 1900s, phosphate mining and a navy yard were bringing jobs and new residents to Charleston.